oracle/weblogic-kubernetes-operator/site/config-overrides.md

 ---
 # Override Template Names and Syntax

-Overrides leverage a built-in WebLogic feature called 'Situational Config'.
+Overrides leverage a built-in WebLogic feature called 'Situational Config' (See [References](#References)).
 Situational config consists of XML formated files that closely resemble the structure of WebLogic config.xml and system resource module xml files.
 In addition, the attribute fields in these files can embed 'add', 'replace', and 'delete' verbs to specify the desired override action for the field.

 ## Override Template Names